What to See in Rome – 2-3 Day Itinerary

 Fontana della Barcaccia

-Fontana della Barcaccia, located in the heart of Rome, is a stunning Baroque fountain designed by Pietro Bernini and his son, Gian Lorenzo Bernini, in the early 17th century.
+Fontana della Barcaccia is a stunning Baroque fountain in the center of the city of Rome.
+This fountain was designed by Pietro Bernini and his son Gian Lorenzo Bernini.
 The fountain takes the shape of a sinking boat, or “barcaccia” in Italian, which was inspired by a flooded boat that washed up on the banks of the Tiber River during a historic flood.
-This unique and intricate design not only symbolizes the resilience of the Roman people in the face of natural disasters but also serves as a reminder of the city’s connection to water.
+This unique and intricate design symbolizes the resilience of the Roman people in the face of natural disasters.
+It also reminds Romans of the city’s connection to water.

 Visitors to Rome often marvel at the Fontana della Barcaccia, which sits at the foot of the famous Spanish Steps and is a popular spot for both locals and tourists to gather and relax.
 The soothing sound of water flowing from the fountain’s ornate spouts provides a peaceful backdrop for enjoying the beauty of the surrounding Piazza di Spagna.